eagleblitz/Sledgehammer/README.md

       - ???

 - Web Dashboard
+  - OAuth Login
+    - Check for Admin Permission on all servers...
+      - Sledgehammer has Admin
+      - The user had Admin
   - Basic UI
   - Backend support through database
   - Load and Configure settings for server